gbschroeder/ict4d-playbook/guide/approach.md

 Rather, the ICT4D Initiative began with the simple mandate to help Volunteers to be more effective.
 There were really four areas that kept coming up time and time again as objectives for what the Initiative could offer to Peace Corps were it supported (spoiler alert—it was):

-- Provide a sounding board for ideas, trends, and research that are ocurring in ICT4D and that can be applied to Volunteers.
+- Provide a sounding board for ideas, trends, and research that are occurring in ICT4D and that can be applied to Volunteers.
 - Get a sense for what Volunteers are doing in the field and how to address their challenges and needs more routinely, efficiently, and from a wider scope.
 - Ensure that lines of communication, protocol, and policies are clear and effective.
 - Work to make ICT4D a global priority that helps Peace Corps achieve its strategic goals.